jarcelao/build_club_pathly/README.md

 ## Notes

 - The MVP focuses on core functionality without caching, databases, or user accounts
-- Each roadmap generation costs approximately $0.01-0.05 (varies by model)
-- Typical generation time is 5-15 seconds
 - Diagrams are generated on the backend using Mermaid syntax

 ## Future Enhancements